zecka/react-icons-eject/README.md

 ![types](https://img.shields.io/badge/types-TypeScript-blue)

 **Tree-shake your react-icons!**

-This tool scans your project for `react-icons` imports, extracts only the icons you use, and rewrites imports to point to locally generated components.
-Perfect for reducing bundle size in frameworks like **Next.js**.
+This tool scans your project for `react-icons` usage, extracts only the icons you actually use, and rewrites imports to point to local components — giving you full control over how icons are loaded and potentially improving bundle optimization in frameworks like Next.js.

 ---